OOI-CabledArray/QAQC_dashboard/README.md

     conda activate qaqcdev
     npm install -g @vue/cli
     ```
+3. Download a subset of qaqc images, and the image index from the RCA QAQC s3 bucket

+    ```bash
+    python ./dev/setup_dev_images.py
+    ```

-3. Go to the dashboard folder, install app and serve.
+4. Go to the dashboard folder, install app and serve.

     ```bash
     cd dashboard